magento/devdocs/src/cloud/release-notes/mcc-release-notes.md

 ## v1.0.2

-- {:.new}Extended the functionality of the WARM_UP_PAGES environment variable to support cache preloading for specific product pages.
+- {:.new}Extended the functionality of the `WARM_UP_PAGES` environment variable to support cache preloading for specific product pages.
 See the [post-deploy variables]({{site.baseurl}}/cloud/env/variables-post-deploy.html#warm_up_pages) topic for a detailed feature description.<!--MAGECLOUD-4444-->

--  {:.fix}Fixed an issue caused by an invalid store URL that causes the post-deploy hook to fail when using the `WARM_UP_PAGES` functionality to populate the cache.
+-  {:.fix}Fixed an issue where an invalid store URL causes the post-deploy hook to fail when using the `WARM_UP_PAGES` functionality to populate the cache.
 This issue occurred only when URL rewrites were disabled.<!-- MAGECLOUD-4094 -->

 ## v1.0.1